Bluewhale97/AzureML-TrainingBySDK/index.md

 ![image](https://user-images.githubusercontent.com/71245576/116010604-f8817d00-a5ed-11eb-9c0a-0cff7af24ea0.png)

 I did not find a good solution online but I solved it.
-It is obviously a problem about compactivity by kernels and pips.
+It is obviously a problem about compatibility by kernels and pips.
 Only thing you need to do is to exchange the statement: args = parser.parse_args() as args = parser.parse_args(args=[]).
 It will be solved through this interface.

 See the accuracy: